steventheworker/screenhook/README.md

 &nbsp;

-Change the "shell_path" to the path (of the .scpt),
+Fix the path in "shell_command" to point at the .scpt

-or, if you replace "YOUR_USERNAME" in the example string, it will look on the Desktop
+or, if it's on the desktop, just replace "YOUR_USERNAME" in the example string

 &nbsp;

 </details>

-... then enable in [Karabiner-Elements](https://karabiner-elements.pqrs.org/) in order to bind Command+S to [firefox-sidebar-toggle.scpt / firefox-dev-sidebar-toggle.scpt](https://github.com/steventheworker/applescripts/blob/main/firefox-dev-sidebar-toggle.applescript)
+... then enable in [Karabiner-Elements](https://karabiner-elements.pqrs.org/) in order to bind Command+S to [firefox-sidebar-toggle.scpt / firefox-dev-sidebar-toggle.scpt](https://github.com/steventheworker/applescripts/blob/main/firefox-dev-sidebar-toggle.applescript) (save as .scpt w/ Script Editor)